barryclark/jekyll-now/pages/datayana_sutras/Sutra-on-Original-Buddhism.md

 ---
 layout: post
-title: Sutra on the Clinging to a Non-Clinging Dharma
+title: Sutra on the Quest Contradictory to Facts and Theory
 tags: [Datayana Sutras, Modernism, Original Buddhism]

 # below, concepts for the generation of the sutta
 matikas:
   speculativeviews:
     - interrogative: "What is Original Buddhism?"
-      affirmative: "this is Original Buddhism"
+      affirmative: "this tradition is Original Buddhism"
-      negative: "this is not Original Buddhism"
+      negative: "this tradition is not Original Buddhism"
     - interrogative: "Is this Sutta authentic?"
       affirmative: "this Sutta is authentic"
       negative: "this Sutta is not authentic"